 Throughout the academic year, a number of other scholars come to the Institute.
-Some present a special lecture, others help lead seminars and
+Some present a special lecture, others help lead seminars and discussions, or spend sabbatical time here.
+Visitors

-Periods and Figures: Nihilism and the End of Philosophy (Dr. William Rowe) Whole year, 1988/89
+Problems and Themes: Toward a Philosophy of the History of Philosophy (Rowe) /Whole year, 1990/91